Jonas Budrys

-Jonas Budrys (born Jonas Polovinskas, 1889–1964) was a counterintelligence officer and later a Lithuanian diplomat.
+Jonas Budrys (born Jonas Polovinskas, 10 May 1889 – 11 September 1964) was a counterintelligence officer and later a Lithuanian diplomat.
 He is best known as the commander of Lithuanian forces during the Klaipėda Revolt in January 1923.
 The region was a League of Nations mandate administered by the French.
 Budrys led a small Lithuanian military force into the region and successfully took control.
 Klaipėda was incorporated into Lithuania as an autonomous region.
 After the revolt, Budrys served as Lithuania's representative to the region and its first governor until 1925.
 He was later Lithuanian consul to East Prussia and New York City.
-His son, Algis Budrys, was a science fiction writer.
+His son, Algis Budrys, became a science fiction writer.

 Early life

 Polovinskas was born in Kaunas in 1889 but grew up on a nearby farm.
 Perhaps due to the sensitive nature of future Polovinskas' career, very little is known about his family or early life.
 His son Algis never learned his paternal grandfather's name but believes he was also a Russian intelligence officer.
 Polovinskas was a member of the choir of the Lithuanian Daina Society in 1900–1905 and graduated from Kaunas gymnasium in 1907.
 In 1910, he was conscripted to the Imperial Russian Army and served in the 16th Mingrelian Grenadier Regiment of the Caucasus Grenadier Division.
 In 1912–1915, he worked as an assistant of a uyezd governor in the Courland Governorate.